janimattiellonen/discgolf-diary/Tyyni 2019.md

 Tee shot: Second water hole, final hole!
 If feeling good, orange Teebird, hyzer.
 Or maybe TL3, hyzer.

-### Kivikko

-"Home course".
-Same layout as usual, only in different order.
-Probably just need to visualize the holes and make a plan forthem.
-Might not need a visit.

-#### Playbook

-1)

 ### Keinukallio

-A totally new layout with new holes, some same holes from laste Tyyni.
+A totally new layout with new holes, some same holes from last Tyyni.
 Needs to be visited.